 Forward-thinking companies should be scaling social to allow diverse team members to collaborate on complex projects in real time (from anywhere), as well as eliminate bottlenecks that encumber internal processes.
 More businesses need to tap into the power of social search to gauge sentiment, get a feel for what’s happening on a global scale, investigate and interact with vendors, and use that information to innovate faster in a shifting marketplace.

 Does it take re-tooling your organizational systems?
 Yes.
 Is it painful?
 Perhaps, but we only resist change because we’re unable (or unwilling) to visualize the outcome, and those who don’t adapt to a changing environment quickly die.
 The ground may be shifting beneath our corporate feet, but we can’t go back to business as usual and survive.
 We’ve seen social power at work in developing better customer relationships for companies of every shape and size.
 It’s no longer an unknown—it’s a proven tool.
 So now is the time, my friends, to take social out of the marketing box and scale it across ALL business in order to truly maximize return on relationships.
-Embrace it—own it—make it part of your business culture, and [email protected] will help you thrive.
+Embrace it—own it—make it part of your business culture, and social@scale will help you thrive.